G-Tarik/MQTT433gateway/README.md

 # Standalone fork

-This fork will never be merged into original project as all of MQTT433gateway, ESPLight, Pilight are rather dead - no any reactions from owners of the repositories.
-That is why the source of ESPLight and Pilight is copied into this repository.
+This fork will never be merged into original project as all of MQTT433gateway, ESPiLight, Pilight are rather dead - no any reactions from owners of the repositories.
+That is why the source of ESPiLight and Pilight is copied into this repository.
 See [CHANGELOG](CHANGELOG.md) for changes.